-Positive book balance in Maxgain OD account means that you have re-paid the total loan amount.
-There is nothing DUE from your side to bank.
+A positive book balance in Maxgain OD account means that you have re-paid the total loan amount.
+There is nothing DUE from your side to the bank.

 You have to go and close it explicitly.
 SBI will NOT automatically stop the EMI deduction if your book balance turns positive by way of pre-paying.